slawisha/computer-shop/readme.md

 use testing card: 4242 4242 4242 4242, Expiry date: some date in future.
 CVC: 4242.

 ## Local Instalation
 Clone the repo and cd into the directory, then run composer install form the command line.
-The App uses sqlite in development enviroment.
+Rename .env.example to .env .The App uses sqlite in development enviroment.
 Run inside homestead enviroment.

 Admin credentials